Motive API: Function Reference

 Description

-• Returns an NPRESULT integer value.
-If the project file was successfully loaded, it returns 0 (NPRESULT_SUCCESS).
+• Returns an eMotiveAPIResult integer value.
+If the profile XML file was saved successfully, it returns 0 (kApiResult_Success).

 Function Input